-The Mediterranean landscapes, even at high elevations, have suffered a strong transformation driven by human activities throughout history (García-Alix and others 2017).
-Forest clearings, firewood extraction, charcoal exploitations and mining (these were strongly suggested in the disturbance chronology in SJ), have strongly impacted on the forest resources at Sierra Nevada as can be derived from the results of the review of historical documents (Table S4).
-Indeed a loss of about 90% of broadleaf Quercus species cover from medium and low elevation has been documented in this mountain region (Jiménez-Olivencia and others 2015).
+The Mediterranean landscapes have suffered a strong transformation driven by human activities throughout history even at high elevations (García-Alix and others 2017).
+The review of historical documents shows how forest clearings, firewood extraction, charcoal exploitations and mining have strongly impacted the forests at Sierra Nevada (Table S4) where in addition it has been estimated a historical loss of about 90% of broadleaf Quercus species cover from medium and low elevations (Jiménez-Olivencia and others 2015).
+Therefore, it seems logic to think that the geographical limit of the current rear-edge and relict stands of the deciduous oak studied does not necessarily match the potential distributional limit related to edaphoclimatic constraints (i.e. the ecological rear-edge).
 Together with the analysis of the disturbance chronologies, the observed strong differences in stand structures, tree size and age suggest different forest history and a different management origin (i.e. land-use legacy) between northern (coppice) and southern populations (high forest, open woodland) (Jiménez-Olivencia and others 2015).
-It has been described a sequentially distribution of the land uses along the elevational gradient in the northern slopes of Sierra Nevada (e.g. SJ site): grasslands and shrublands for cattle farming are located at high elevations; then forests formation with some croplands; and at lowlands, irrigated terraces with tree crops (Jiménez-Olivencia and others 2015).
-Other activities (like mining) should have determined the forest structure at that northern location, since SJ is located in an area with a high concentration of mines and quarries that have been exploited intermittently throughout history.
-On the other hand, woodland areas of the southern slopes (e.g. CA site) are mixed with a greater percentage of croplands along the elevational gradient where oaks occur (Jiménez-Olivencia and others 2015).
+It has been described a sequential distribution of historical land uses along the elevational gradient in the northern slopes of Sierra Nevada (e.g. SJ site): grasslands and shrublands for cattle farming were located at the highest elevations; then forest stands with some croplands; and at the lowest elevations irrigated terraces with tree crops (Jiménez-Olivencia and others 2015).
+In addition, other activities like mining should have modified the forest structure at that northern location where there is a high concentration of mines and quarries that were exploited intermittently throughout history.
+On the other hand, woodlands in the southern slopes (e.g. CA) were mixed with a greater percentage of croplands along the elevational gradient where oaks occur (Jiménez-Olivencia and others 2015).
 Firewood, charcoal extraction and acorns have been resources intensively exploited in southern sites, until at least the middle of the 20th century when these activities sharply decreased mainly due to rural abandonment and use of gas and fossil fuels (Valbuena-Carabaña and Gil 2013; Jiménez-Olivencia and others 2015).